Workflows

 Discover — external context

-Goal: Find conversations, sources, and research on the open web that influence how AI systems understand your category.
+Goal: Save sources and research from the open web that inform your AEO strategy.

-When to use it: When Monitor shows competitor citations from third-party sites, or when you want community presence beyond owned content.
+When to use it: When Monitor shows competitor citations from third-party sites, or when you find useful references while browsing.

 Key features: